Refund, Warranty & Returns Policy

 Raith will process an accepted warranty claim as soon as reasonably practicable; however, timing will depend on the availability of service technicians and, if Raith elects to repair the product and/or parts.

 4. Limitation of Liability

-- To the maximum extent permitted by law, Raith is not liable for any Consequential Loss however caused (including by Raith’s negligence), suffered or incurred by a Customer, or another person, who uses a Product or otherwise in connection with a Product.
+The limitation set out in clause 1(b) is an aggregate limit for all claims, whenever made.
+To the maximum extent permitted by law, Raith is not liable for any consequential loss, however caused (including by Raith’s negligence), suffered, or incurred by a customer or another person who uses a product or otherwise in connection with a product.

 “Our goods and services come with guarantees that cannot be excluded under the Australian Consumer Law.
-For major failures with the service you are entitled:
+For major failures with the service, you are entitled:

-- to cancel your service contract with us; and
+- To cancel your service contract with us

-- You are also entitled to choose a refund or replacement for major failures with goods.
+- To a refund for the unused portion or to compensation for its reduced value.
+You are also entitled to choose a refund or replacement for major failures with goods.
 If a failure with the goods or a service does not amount to a major failure, you are entitled to have the failure rectified in a reasonable time.
 If this is not done, then you are entitled to a refund for the goods and to cancel the contract for the service and obtain a refund of any unused portion.
 You are also entitled to be compensated for any other reasonably foreseeable loss or damage from a failure in the goods or service.

 6. Manufacturer Warranty

-- Raith provides a Warranty on each Product on the terms set out in this policy, whether or not:
+Raith provides a warranty on each product on the terms set out in this policy, whether or not:

-- Replace: wheel and drive collar bearings using Raith precision bearings; pivot cups; and nuts and washers;
+- Replace: wheel and drive collar bearings using Raith precision bearings; pivot cups; and nuts and washers

 - Adjust: bushings

-- Clean: bushings; deck; and wheels/hubs; and
+- Clean: bushings; deck; and wheels/hubs

 - Test: complete board and remote operation; battery health (through a load test to determine the condition of the battery).